Child restraints and booster seats: the law

 By law, children must be secured in a properly fastened child restraint that:

-- is correctly adjusted for their age and size
+- is correctly fitted and adjusted for their age and size

 - meets Australian/New Zealand Standard AS/NZS 1754.